AnyChart/docs.anychart.com/Common_Settings/Interactivity/Overview.md

 To create a drilldown chart you just need to decide which event you want chart to react to and then made the changes in the data accordingly.

-Here is a sample of a basic drill down chart where the new data is loaded into a chart when a column is clicked and goes back to initial state when click happens on drilled down data:
+Here is a sample of a basic drill down chart where the new data is loaded into a chart when a column is clicked on and goes back to initial state when click happens on drilled down data:

 {sample}CS\_Interactivity\_13{sample}